acediatic/QuiNZical/README.md

 #### Hamburger Menu:

 The hamburger menu can be toggled using the icon at the top right corner of the screen.
-It gives the options for `NZ QUESTIONS`, `VIEW SCORE`,  `PRACTICE`, `LEADERBOARD`, and `RESET` (along with `INTERNATIONAL` once you unlock that mode).
+It gives the options for `NZ QUESTIONS`, `VIEW SCORE`,  `PRACTICE`, `LEADERBOARD`, and `RESET`.

 ![Image of Hamburger Menu Toggle](README_Images/hamburger_menu_toggle.png)